pranavbharadwaj007/Bangalore-Delivery-Rush/README.md

-# Bangalore City 3D Simulation
+# Bangalore Delivery Rush

-An interactive 3D visualization of Bangalore city using Three.js.
+An interactive 3D visualization of Bangalore city Game using Three.js.

 ## Features